harmslab/epistasis/docs/pages/models.rst

 This page lists all models included in the Epistasis Package.

 * EpistasisLinearRegression_: estimate epistatic coefficents in a linear genotype-phenotype map.
+* EpistasisRidge_: estimate *sparse* epistatic coefficients in a linear genotype-phenotype map
 * EpistasisLasso_: estimate *sparse* epistatic coefficients in a linear genotype-phenotype map
 * EpistasisNonlinearRegression_: estimates high-order epistatic coefficients in a nonlinear genotype-phenotype map.
 * EpistasisNonlinearLasso_: estimate *sparse* epistatic coefficients in a nonlinear genotype-phenotype map.